 RZ358 is designed to increase glucose in the bloodstream of CHI patients by reducing binding and signaling of insulin at its receptor.
 RZ358 is currently in Phase 2b development (the RIZE study, RZ358-606).
 For more information on the clinical trial please visit ClinicalTrials.gov.

-RZ358 has received orphan drug designation in the United States and European Union, highlighting its potential as an effective therapeutic in a disease area with great unmet need.
+RZ358 has received orphan drug designation in the United States and European Union.